kshitimehta/ML-Inference/README.md

 This command will list down all the containers with their ids, names, etc

-To stop the running container just copy the ID from above and run:
+To stop the running the container just copy the ID from above and run:

 ```
 docker stop <container id>